 Bowie’s dog-friendly panna cotta is full of antioxidants, probiotics and prebiotics which are great for immune support and gut health.
 It is very easy to make and even better, it can be shared with the whole family.

 It has probiotic kefir, gelatin, mango, blueberries and honey.
-Our recipe uses coconut milk kefir but you can always substitute it with cow/goat’s milk kefir, natural greek yoghurt or raw goat’s milk to suit your dog’s dietary needs.
+Our recipe uses coconut milk kefir but you can always substitute it with cow/goat’s milk kefir, natural greek yoghurt, raw goat’s milk or coconut milk to suit your dog’s dietary needs.
 You can also substitute gelatin powder with gelatin leaves or agar-agar*.

 *Please do your own research on the measurement conversion